slinky-snek/portfolio/_posts/2023-06-12-balloon-boppers.md

 To win, the player must have the most kills by the end of the timed match.
 The pickup in the game lets a player "stun" another player which renders their grapple useless for 3 seconds.

-I was the only programmer on a team of two, which included one artist and myself.
+This was a personal project.
+I was the only programmer and I collaborated with one artist.

-Responsibilities:
+Highlights:

   * Designed and implemented shooting, grappling, and pickup mechanics.
 The shooting mechanic and pickup were both implemented using Unreal's Gameplay Ability System.
+  * Designed and implemented aim assist systems including bullet magnetism, area cursor, and target gravity to better the game feel on controllers.
   * Implemented all game UI including menus and player HUD.
-  * Designed and implemented aim assist systems including bullet magnetism, area cursor, and target gravity to better the game feel on controllers.
+  * Designed and implemented all game mode logic.